-• Disclosure of known hazards and what has been done to reduce them;
+- Disclosure of known hazards and what has been done to reduce them: - Treatment, relocation during treatment, and ongoing inspection of units.

-• Treatment, relocation during treatment, and ongoing inspection of units.
 Project feasibility is an important consideration for housing with lead-based paint.
 Recipients of CDBG or HOME funds will need to be aware of the potential for additional time and cost associated with lead-based paint hazards.
-Information on Lead-Based Paint requirements can be found in Section I of the CDBG/HOME Guidebook on the
+Information on Lead-Based Paint requirements can be found in Section I of the CDBG/HOME Guidebook on the Kitsap County or City of Bremerton Block Grant Program web sites.

-4. Compliance with Codes & Standards for Rehabilitation and New Construction
+4. Compliance with Codes & Standards for Rehabilitation and New Construction a.
+All capital projects funded with CDBG or HOME must comply with local building and fire codes.